Prior to acceptance

 You must have an Economics Major or Minor from Boise State, achieved a 3.5 GPA in your 300/400-level economics courses and a cumulative GPA of 3.3 at the time of application submission.

-Yes, two: (1) a Permit for Seniors to Take Graduate Classes (available on the Graduate College website) and (2) an Undergraduate Academic Adjustment form (available here) to allow specific graduate course to count for both an undergraduate and a graduate degree.
-Note that there are financial aid implications.
+Yes, two: (1) a Permit for Seniors to Take Graduate Classes form and (2) an Undergraduate Academic Adjustment form (both available on the Graduate College Forms page) to allow specific graduate course to count for both an undergraduate and a graduate degree.
+The former needs to be filled out and submitted before the start of classes while the latter should be filled out and submitted after the beginning of classes.
+Note that there are potentially financial aid implications.
 If a student receives financial aid, he/she needs to contact Financial Aid after the Undergraduate Academic Adjustment form is submitted.